PeterWong327/study-guide-notes/study-guide-practice-tests.md

 G) Caching compiled assets in memory can't increase server response times because it is expensive to determine which assets need to be cached

-Choose the correct statement(s) about prototypal inheritance
+4. Choose the correct statement(s) about prototypal inheritance.
+B

 A) An object created with Object.create(a) will share a prototype with a
 B) Object.assign() is used to compose objects with only the features they need